LalehAE/LalehAE.github.io/README.md

 <img align="left" width="150" height="150" src="images/TREK_AI_Assistant.png"> **Geotechnical AI Assistant over Enterprise Data and Reports**
 <div style="text-align: justify;">
 At TREK Geotechnical I designed and built an AI assistant for geotechnical engineers that can answer complex questions over both structured data and technical reports, while keeping sensitive data inside company systems.
-The assistant uses an agentic LLM workflow to translate multi-step, domain-specific questions into SQL without exposing raw data, and returns results on a map with downloadable KMZ (Google Earth) and CSV outputs.
+The assistant uses an agentic LLM workflow to translate multi-step, domain-specific questions into SQL and geospatial queries, and returns results on a map with downloadable KMZ (Google Earth) and CSV outputs.
 It also explains which data, filters and reasoning were used for each answer, and can summarise PDF-based technical reports through a chat-style interface so complex documentation becomes easier to use for both technical and non-technical stakeholders.
 </div>
 <br>
 <br>